AlexExarhos/op-storage/README.md

 ## <a name="platform-independent"></a> Platform-independent

-The op-storage interface is strict and limited, which means it's easy to change the backend database implementation easily.
+The op-storage interface is strict and limited, which means it's easy to change the backend database implementation.
 Most database frameworks are not truly platform-independent in that you may need to write slightly different code for different implementations.
 Platform-independence is important for a couple of reasons:

 - To facilitate testing